 Applicants to the M.S. program should apply to the degree subprogram of their choice; the subprograms make independent admission decisions.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.
-They also must meet the admission requirements of the informatics subprogram they want to enter; see Prospective Students/Admission Information on the program's website.
+They also must meet the admission requirements of the informatics subprogram they want to enter; see Admission Requirements on the program's website.